zkemail/noirProver/README.md

 }
 ```

-## POST /gmail/fetch-discord-reset
+## POST /gmail/fetch-email

-Fetches the Discord password reset email using a provided access token and generates a ZK proof.
+Fetches an email using a provided access token with a custom search query and generates a ZK proof.
 Useful if you already have an access token from a previous OAuth flow.

 **Note:** This endpoint may take several minutes to complete as it performs ZK proof generation.